 1 by default in a local MySQL installation.
 You need to change this value to

-3. The Magento Commerce database cluster includes 3 database implementations.
+3. The Adobe Commerce database cluster includes 3 database implementations.
 The increment ensures data is unique across all databases for consistent data in the High Availability structure.

 To avoid issues, we recommend you set